Free Newsletter

 There is currently no cure for CDS, but it is treatable.
 With proper medication, nutrition, and enrichment, your dog can regain some of the good quality of life she once had.

 Medication.
-A drug called selegiline (Anipryl®) is the go-to treatment for dogs with this diagnosis.
-Although not curative, selegiline can be very effective in managing symptoms.
-It may be most effective when started early, when symptoms are still mild.
-Selegiline, administered as a daily pill, raises dopamine levels in the brain and also may decrease the buildup of toxic free radicals.
-Selegiline thus improves cognitive function, and may even slow the progression of disease.
-It is usually safe and well-tolerated; however this drug can interact badly with certain other common medications.
-It’s important to inform your veterinarian of any other drugs your dog is taking before starting selegiline.
+A drug called selegiline (Anipryl®) is the go-to treatment for dogs with a diagnosis of CDS.
+Although not curative, selegiline can be very effective in managing your dog's symptoms.
+It may be most effective when it is begun early, when the signs are still mild.
+Selegiline, administered as a daily pill, raises dopamine levels in the brain and also may decrease the build-up of toxic free radicals.
+Selegiline thus improves cognitive function and may even slow the progression of disease.
+It is usually safe and well-tolerated.
+However, this drug can interact badly with certain other common medications.
+It's important to inform your veterinarian of any other drugs your dog is taking before starting selegiline.
 Never give this or any other medication to your dog unless specifically prescribed by your veterinarian.
 If your dog responds well to selegiline, she will probably take it for the rest of her life.

 Nutrition.
-Antioxidants, vitamins, and other nutritional supplements are an important part of treatment.
-In dogs, as in humans, these substances are thought to soak up toxic free radicals and stabilize brain chemicals, improving cognitive function.
-Prescription diets such as Hill’s b/d actually incorporate these supplements into the food.
-Hill’s b/d has been clinically proven to improve alertness, energy, and performance on cognitive tests in dogs with CDS.
+Antioxidants, vitamins, and other nutritional supplements are an important part of the treatment of senility.
+In dogs, as in humans, these substances are thought to soak up toxic free radicals and stabilize brain chemicals, thereby improving cognitive function.
+Prescription diets such as Hill's b/d actually incorporate these supplements into the food.
+Hill's b/d has been clinically proven to improve alertness, energy, and performance on cognitive tests in dogs with CDS.
 Your veterinarian can prescribe the best nutritional program for your elderly dog.

 Enrichment.
 It’s said the brain is like a muscle.
 Help your dog "use it, not lose it" by taking the following measures:

 • Take your dog on long walks.
-Let her sniff and encounter new dogs and people.
-This stimulates your dog’s senses as well as providing needed exercise that brings more oxygen to the brain.
+Let her sniff around and encounter new dogs and people.
+This stimulates your dog's senses.
+It also provides needed exercise that brings more oxygen to the brain.

 • Change the environment.
-Swap out toys; play new games; take your dog somewhere new.
-Curiosity will awaken her senses and stimulate her brain.
+Swap out toys, play new games, take your dog somewhere new.
+Curiosity will awaken her senses and stimulate her brain function.

 • Challenge your dog.
 Play games like "hide the toy" or "find the food" to help sharpen her mind.